gwadkins200/quickstart/README.md

 Notes
 -----

 This example application is meant to demonstrate Uffizzi capabilities and workflow.
-To configure Preview Environments for your own application, be sure to add a Docker Compose template and add a Uffizzi deloy job to your pipeline.
+To configure Preview Environments for your own application, be sure to add a Docker Compose template and add a Uffizzi preview job to your pipeline.
 This uses Github and Github Actions, but Uffizzi is designed to work with any version control system, container registry, or [CI provider](https://github.com/UffizziCloud/uffizzi_app/tree/develop/ci/).

 You can configure Uffizzi to preview your APIs/backend while static site hosting platforms like [Netlify](https://www.netlify.com) or [Vercel](https://vercel.com/) preview your frontend.
 For help configuring this scenario see: